tdwg/bdq/tg2/_review/docs/synthetic/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# Biodiversity Data Quality (BDQ) Core: Identifying Synthetic and Modified Data
+# BDQ Core: Identifying Synthetic and Modified Data

 Title
-: Biodiversity Data Quality (BDQ) Core: Identifying Synthetic and Modified Data
+: BDQ Core: Identifying Synthetic and Modified Data

 Date version issued
 : 2024-09-10